United Reformed Churches in North America: Training of ministers

 The United Reformed Churches do not have a denominational seminary or college; rather, Candidates for Ministry are extensively examined by their Calling Church and Classis regardless of seminary prior to their ordination or installation.
 Most of the ministers of the URCNA have been trained at Calvin Theological Seminary (Grand Rapids, Michigan), Mid-America Reformed Seminary (Dyer, Indiana), or Westminster Seminary in California (Escondido, California) but the number of other seminaries represented is growing.

 Mergers

 The Orthodox Christian Reformed Churches, another breakaway from the Christian Reformed Church, voted to join the URCNA in 2008 upon the latter's invitation.

 Interchurch relationships

-The URCNA is in full ecumenical fellowship with the Canadian and American Reformed Churches, Orthodox Presbyterian Church, Reformed Church in the United States, Reformed Church of Quebec and Reformed Presbyterian Church of North America.
+The URCNA is in ecclesiastical fellowship with the Canadian and American Reformed Churches, Reformed Church in the United States, Orthodox Presbyterian Church, Reformed Church of Quebec and Reformed Presbyterian Church of North America.

-The URCNA also has dialogue with the Reformed Churches of New Zealand, Korean American Presbyterian Church, Presbyterian Church in America and other confessional Reformed churches.
+The URCNA is also in corresponding relations with the Associate Reformed Presbyterian Church, Free Reformed Churches of North America, Heritage Reformed Congregations, Korean American Presbyterian Church, Korean Presbyterian Church in America (Kosin) and the Presbyterian Church in America.
 It is a member of the International Conference of Reformed Churches and the North American Presbyterian and Reformed Council.